How to Start a Home Daycare Business

-Oklahoma requires a daycare license to keep even one child in your home.
+Starting home daycare in Oklahoma requires a daycare license to keep even one child in your home.
 For more information on opening a home daycare in Oklahoma, click here.
-Click here to go to Oklahoma Department of Human Services and get a copy of the rules.
+Click here to go to the Oklahoma Department of Human Services and get a copy of the home daycare rules.

 How to run a successful in-home daycare business

 There are a ton of supplies you need for daycare.
 Safety measures must be met as well.